-Engagement API lets you track website activity and connect external systems to the platform.
+The Engagement APIs let you track website activity and connect external systems to the platform.
 Any remote system can send HTTP requests to read or modify platform data.

-To use the API, you need an authentication key.
-The features available depend on the permissions your project administrator grants.
+To use the APIs, you need an authentication key.
+The features available depend on the permissions granted by your project administrator.

-Engagement API enables tracking from websites and other data sources.
+The Engagement APIs enable tracking from websites and other data sources.

 Track events and data